 They have to focus and win!
-In the process, they’re just having fun living life in the moment.
+In the process, they’re just having fun living life.

-Find an activity that forces you to focus on what you’re doing in the moment.
+Find an activity that forces you to focus on what you’re doing.
 It can be something as simple as playing a game of Tennis or one on one Basketball.

 It’s something we all do when we’re listening to someone sometimes.
 We hear what they’re saying, but then we get lost into our own thoughts.

-You can be living in the present by actively listening to the people you’re talking with.
+You can be more present by actively listening to the people you’re talking with.
 How do you actively listen?

-Actively listening should definitely be one of the ways you practice living in the moment.
+Actively listening should definitely be one of the ways you practice living more in the now.

 Laughter has a way of taking us completely out of whatever thoughts we’re in.
 Think about it.